beomjookim/Sprint-in-Galaxy/README.md

 # Beomjoo's 2017 summer project

-developing an Android mobile game application - 'Sprint on Galaxy'
+developing an Android mobile game application - 'Sprint on Galaxy' on unity using C#